dhax/go-base/README.md

 ### Example API

+The example api follows the patterns from the [chi rest example](https://github.com/go-chi/chi/tree/master/_examples/rest).
 Besides /auth/_the API provides two main routes /api/_ and /admin/\*, as an example to separate application and administration context.
 The latter requires to be logged in as administrator by providing the respective JWT in Authorization Header.

 Check [routes.md](routes.md) for a generated overview of the provided API routes.

+### Testing

+Package auth/pwdless contains example api tests using a mocked database.
+Run them with: `go test -v ./...`

 ### Client API Access and CORS